AntiPwr/AntiPwr.github.io/root/wiki/Clol.md

 <img src="wiki_images/Clol.png"><i></i></img>

-Clol are a mold subcelia of the Celia kingdom.
-Their populations can switch color (white/blue/green or black/purple) as needed.
+Clol are a mold subcelia of the Celia kingdom. <!--Their populations can switch color (white/blue/green or black/purple).
 Clol are used for pollution control and can spread hysteria, influencing societies and promoting phyla like Klesn.
 They are a key example of Celia's impact on both the environment and social structures.

 <!-- wiki-header-section:end -->